crafttheweb/thelastpickle/_posts/2015-10-23-cassandra-stress-and-graphs.md

 ![cassandra-2.0 in mixed mode](/images/stress-and-graphs-1.png)

-The nice thing about this html file is that it's completely standalone so sharing it and posting it to jira issues is a practical thing to do.
+The nice thing about this html file is that it's completely standalone so sharing it and posting it to jira issues is a simple practical thing to do.
 On top of that you just keep running further benchmarks with new revision names and they'll get added to the existing graph.
 For example let's run a new benchmark revision

     cassandra-stress write n=100000 -rate threads=10 -graph file=example-benchmark.html title=example revision=benchmark-1

     cassandra-stress mixed n=100000 -rate threads=10 -graph file=example-benchmark.html title=example revision=benchmark-1

 Refresh the graph and you see the comparison clearly between the two revisions now.
-In the following image I added three new revisions "cassandra-B", "cassandra-C", and "cassandra-D".
+In the next graphs I added three new revisions "cassandra-B", "cassandra-C", and "cassandra-D".
 Take these graphs with a pinch of salt, they were run on my dual-core laptop, but they show just how just valuable a little visualisation can be.

 ![all versions in write mode](/images/stress-and-graphs-2.png)